msupply-foundation/conforma-server/documentation/Data Migration.md

 If we wish to manually migrate from data that was created in a lower version than we're currently working, we can supply the optional `<version>` argument and the script will run as though that were the saved database version.

 An advantage of having to run the migration script manually during development is that partially-written migration code won't be executed when we don't want it to when saving changes that cause a server restart.
+And when the data *has* been migrated, the script won't attempt to run the migration again when the server restarts.

 ## Guidelines for modifying `migrateData.ts`